|Periods||Wages Price indices (2000=100)||Wages Changes compared to one year earlier (%)|

 Status of the figures:

-The figures of the wages and the total building costs are definite until the year 2019.
-The building materials are definite until March 2020.
+The figures of the wages, the building materials and the total building costs are definite until the year 2021.

-Figures of Augustus 2020 have been added and the figures of the building materials of March 2020 have become definite.
+Figures of June 2022 have been added.
+The figures of the building materials of January have become definite.

 When will new figures be published?